Davospike/segpSPA/The_Process/SystemImplementation.md

 Great progress was made during the sprint.
 During the week, the frontend team were able to utilize the API that the backend team had developed in prior weeks.
 By using the JSON payload returned from the API, the frontend team created a data service to subscribe the front end to.
 With the API data now being automatically fed into the frontend, the team could then update the quiz component classes so that the individual quizzes were loaded into the quiz framework.
 By creating this link, the team had a fully operating MEAN stack web quiz.

-In this sprint, the backend team also investigated upgrading the API so that it would only return the required quiz questions when a topic was selected on the topic page.
-The backend team were able to implement this, but upon further discussion with the wider team, we decided that the preferred method was to request all quiz topics at once and let the quiz framework decide which questions to access.
-Further, the backend team investigated implementing a user story we had been striving for since the first paper prototype; adding a, e.g., "76% of users got this question wrong" at the end of each question.
+In this sprint, the back-end team also investigated upgrading the API so that it would only return the required quiz questions when a topic was selected on the topic page.
+The back-end team were able to implement this, but upon further discussion with the wider team, we decided that the preferred method was to request all quiz topics at once and let the quiz framework decide which questions to access.
+Further, the back-end team investigated implementing a user story we had been striving for since the first paper prototype; adding a, e.g., "76% of users got this question wrong" at the end of each question.
 This proved to be too difficult, despite consulting with the TAs, and was ultimately dropped.

 At the end of the sprint, the team were in agreement that we were all happy with the product and how it operated.
 The team agreed that the current state was our minimum viable product, and every improvement from here would be an added bonus!